Introduction to Beta Glucan Research

 High milligram dosages and high percentages of beta glucan in a capsule are not determinants of immune response or ingredient purity and cell activation.
-The true determinants of immune response activation and effectiveness are beta glucan source, processing (including avoidance of reaggregation during digestion), sizing and uniformity of beta glucan particles ingested.
+The true determinants of immune response activation and effectiveness are beta glucan source, processing (including avoidance of reaggregation or agglomeration during digestion), sizing and uniformity of beta glucan particles ingested.

 Several prior beta glucan studies used larger volumes of beta glucan than found in current effective oral beta glucan nutritional supplements, but these were not experiments designed to determine optimum dosage relative to the immune potentiation capabilities of a specific glucan and most were performed in the 1970’s and 1980’s.

 Current science has demonstrated 10 mg or less of a properly processed and high quality Beta- 1,3/1,6-glucan or Beta-1,3-(D)-glucan with Beta- 1,6-glucan linkage extracted and isolated from yeast cell wall is an effective dosage amount (see “Dosage”) with dosages above 100 mg of a quality processed glucan potentially diminishing in immunopotentiality with increased amounts.